Below are the IYBO Artistic Staff for 2023. Please keep an eye on this page for any further updates on 2024 staff.

 He has recorded Bach’s 5th Brandenburg Concerto with both the Orchestra of the Age of Enlightenment and the English Baroque Soloists.
 His most recent recording – J.S.
 Bach’s Six Partitas for Harpsichord on the Maya Recordings Label – has been critically acclaimed.

 Malcolm Proud is supported by Music Network’s Music Capital Scheme, funded by The Department of Arts, Heritage and the Gaeltacht.
-Music Network is funded by the Arts Council.
+Music Network is funded by The Arts Council.

-Sarah McMahon, Continuo (Cello)
+Sarah McMahon, Cello

 Sarah McMahon began her cello studies with Nora Gilleece at the Royal Irish Academy of Music in Dublin in 1987.
 In 1995 she moved to London where she studied at the Royal Academy of Music with David Strange, Jenny Ward-Clarke and Colin Carr, graduating in 2001 with a first class BMus and a DipRAM distinction.